andywer/threads.js/docs/usage.md

 In case of exposing an object, `spawn()` will asynchronously return an object exposing all the object's functions, following the same rules as functions directly `expose()`-ed.

-## Basics
+## Using workers

-### Function thread
+### Function worker

-There are two kinds of threads – this is the first one.
-A function thread exposes a single function that can be called from the master thread.
+This is one of two kinds of workers.
+A function worker exposes a single function that can be called from the master thread.

 ```js
 // master.js